miksalmon/TileFitterPro/README.md

 ### Implemented Algorithms

 #### Maximal Rectangles
-This algorithm is essentially an extension and improvement on the Guillotine algorithm, also explained in the above [paper]()[^1].
+This algorithm is essentially an extension and improvement on the Guillotine algorithm, also explained in the paper above.
 Like it, it stores a list of free eligible rectangles where tiles could be placed.
 However, instead of choosing one of the split axes like it is done in the Guillotine algorithm, both splits are taken, resulting in overlapping free rectangles, as shown in the following picture.
 ![Maximal Rectangles Splits](./docs/MaximalRectanglesSplits.png)

-More details such as the pseudo code and other details of the algorithm can be found in the above mentionned [paper]()[^1].
+More details such as the pseudo code and other details of the algorithm can be found in the paper mentioned above.

 ##### Heuristics
 The Maximal Rectangles algorithm runs on an heuristic for its choice of free rectangle in which to place a tile.
 When running using the optimization technique implemented, it will go through each tile to place, test it against each free rectangle, and choose the tile to place and the free rectangle to place it in by comparing different metrics.
 These metrics are what the heuristics dictate.
 The free rectangle choice heuristics implemented are detailed in the next sections.